 Best Restaurants in Burgundy & Beaujolais

-The Cote d’Or region, and indeed Beaujolais continues to offer an impressive diversity of restaurants, from the Michelin-starred refinement of L’Edem to the extreme comfort of local bistros, serving mouthwatering local dishes at attractive prices.
+The Cote d’Or region, and indeed Beaujolais, continues to offer an impressive diversity of restaurants, from the Michelin-starred refinement of L’Edem to the extreme comfort of local bistros, serving mouthwatering local dishes at attractive prices.
 But regardless of the venue, central to the local culinary philosophy is only using the freshest, seasonal ingredients locally sourced as much as possible.
 Resident chefs are fortunate to have access to some of the best produce and meat in France: Bresse chickens, Charolais beef, Epoisses cheese (and many more) wild game, the list goes on.
-Classical dishes include Boeuf Bourguignon, Coq au vin and Escargot de Bourgogne but this barely scratches the surface.
-So, in this remarkable part of France, which certainly doesn’t lack taste, prepare to soak up the riches and amazing flavors among our selection of top restaurants in Burgundy and Beaujolais.
+Classical dishes include Boeuf Bourguignon, Coq au vin, and Escargot de Bourgogne, but this barely scratches the surface.
+So, in this remarkable part of France, which certainly doesn’t lack taste, prepare to soak up the riches and unique flavors among our selection of top restaurants in Burgundy and Beaujolais that you can experience with Cellar Tours on an exclusive private Burgundy Food & Wine Tour.
 Bon Appetit 🙂

 Address: 36 place d’Armes, Chagny 71150